 Planned responses to behaviour that does not meet school expectations are either teacher or executive managed.
-Staff use their professional judgement in deciding whether a behaviour is teacher managed or executive managed.
-They should consider whether the behaviour poses a risk to the safety or wellbeing of the student or others.
+Staff use school developed guidelines to determine whether a behaviour is

 A behaviour of concern is challenging, complex or unsafe behaviour that requires more persistent and intensive interventions.
 A behaviour of concern does not include low-level inappropriate or developmentally appropriate behaviour.
-See Appendix 1.
+See Appendix 1 for the MVPS Flowchart for Managing Inappropriate behaviour.

-- Teacher managed low level inappropriate behaviour is managed by teachers in the classroom and the playground. - Executive managed behaviour of concern is managed by school executive.
+- Teacher managed Low level inappropriate behaviour that is managed by teachers in the classroom and the playground. - Executive supported A more significant incident that teachers require advice or support from an executive member. - Executive managed Does the behaviour pose a serious risk to the safety or wellbeing of the student or others?
+Behaviour of concern is managed by school executive.

-Corrective responses are recorded on Behaviour / wellbeing ITD system.
+Corrective responses are recorded on School Bytes.
 These include: